Solved: My Top Tabs Keep Disappearing in Safari (2023)

 Reveal the Shelf on iPad

 This method will show any open windows directly above the Dock.
-As a result, you will be able to switch between windows and potentially reveal lost tabs.
+As a result, you will be able to switch between windows and potentially reveal any Safari tabs that disappeared on your iPad.

 1. Long press the Safari icon in the Dock or on the Home Screen.